ChihLi/chihli.github.io/_pages/about.md

 News
 ------
+* I will be presenting "Stacking designs: designing multi-fidelity computer experiments with confidence" at [The 2023 ICSA Applied Statistics Symposium](https://symposium2023.icsa.org/) on June 14, 2023.
 * It's my pleasure to be the recipient of the [IMS New Researcher Travel Awards for 2023](https://imstat.org/2023/04/18/ims-announces-2023-recipients-of-the-new-researcher-travel-awards/).
 * I will be presenting "Stacking designs: designing multi-fidelity computer experiments with confidence" at [Spring Research Conference 2023](https://sites.google.com/view/src2023/home) on May 25, 2023.
 * The paper "A clustered Gaussian process model for computer experiments" has been published in [Statistica Sinica](https://www3.stat.sinica.edu.tw/statistica/J33N2/J33N214/J33N214.html) 2023, Vol. 33, No.2, 893-918.